jnlongnecker/dungeoneers/Manual/Dice.md

 # Dice

 In Dungeoneers, the number of dice rolled and the faces of said dice are subject to great change at any given time.
 Many systems choose to revolve around a twenty-sided die, but Dungeoneers prefers the math that is yielded from rolling multiple dice at once and adding them up (for you stats nerds, this is the normal distribution).
-If you're familiar with dice rolling systems, you'll find the nomenclature of Dungeoneers to be very similar and may not need this section.
+If you're familiar with dice rolling systems, you'll find the nomenclature of Dungeoneers to be very similar and may not need most of this section (however, you'll probably still want to read up on `die sources`).
 If you're not, then no worries!
 This section will explain the terminology and what you'll need to know.

 ## Rolls